hexters/hexa-docs/README.md

 ```
 Your username will be your email address, and the password will be your license key.

-Then, install the Hexa plugin:
+After that, install the Hexa plugin:
 ```bash
 php artisan hexa:install
 ```